Language pair / translation direction

 Text volume / minimum order quantity / quantity discount

-The price depends on the total volume to be translated within a certain period of time.
+The price depends on the total volume to be translated within a given period of time.

-We grant quantity discounts for large quantities of text to be translated within a normal delivery time.
+We grant quantity discounts for large quantities of text to be translated within a standard delivery time.

 If, on the other hand, a large volume has to be translated in a very short time and many translators have to work on the project at the same time, the effort required to organize and coordinate the translation processes increases accordingly.